tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 There might be multiple pages for the same keyword in different sections.
 For example, running the command `man chown` by default will open section 1 `CHOWN(1)`.
 You can explicitly look into section 2 using `man 2 chown`.

-**Layout:**
+**Layout of a man page:**

+- `SYNOPSIS`: syntax overview
-- SYNOPSIS: In the case of a command, a formal description of how to run it and what command line options it takes.
-For program functions, a list of the parameters the function takes and which header file contains its declaration
+  * In the case of a command, a formal description of how to run it and what command line options it takes.
+  * For program functions, a list of the parameters the function takes and which header file contains its declaration
 - DESCRIPTION: A textual description of the functioning of the command or function.
 For programs, this section often includes explanations of available command line options.
 - EXAMPLES: Some examples of common usage.
 - SEE ALSO: A list of related commands or functions.